felixlopz/hubrise-test-task/content/apps/smood/en/connect-hubrise.md

 ---

 **IMPORTANT NOTE:** Smood does not support multiple restaurants connected to the same HubRise location.
-If you attempt to connect a second restaurant to a location that already has one restaurant connected, the existing connection will be lost.
+If you attempt to connect a second restaurant to a location, the existing connection will be lost.

 ---